reactioncommerce/catalyst/styleguide/src/sections/Status.md

 Catalyst components that are used in Reaction Admin:

 - **InlineAlert**: No design changes necessary.
 Needs to be converted to React Hooks, JSS and migrated to Reaction.
+- **Select**: Dropdowns used in Settings, like Taxes, Site Map and more.
 - **Forms**: Currently in design.
 - **styled-components**, **styled-components-mui**: Dependency that can be removed from Reaction Admin once all XSF Component Library components are out of Reaction Admin.